-ME-344 is a tumor selective mitochondrial inhibitor drug candidate in clinical development to treat solid tumors.
+ME-344 is a mitochondrial OXHPHOS inhibitor drug candidate in clinical development to treat solid tumors.

-ME-344 is our novel and tumor selective mitochondrial inhibitor drug candidate.
-It targets the OXPHOS pathway involved in the production of adenosine triphosphate, or ATP, in the mitochondria.
+ME-344 is a novel drug candidate that inhibits mitochondrial oxidative phosphorylation (OXPHOS), a fundamental metabolic pathway involved in the production of adenosine triphosphate (ATP) in the mitochondria.
 Treatment of tumor cells with ME-344 as a single agent results in a rapid loss of ATP and cancer cell death.

 Although clinical investigation of ME-344 has demonstrated single agent activity in patients with solid tumors, using it in combination with other cancers therapies is thought to hold more significant potential for patients.
 Data reported from an investigator-initiated, multi-center, randomized study of ME-344 in combination with the VEGF inhibitor bevacizumab (Avastin®) demonstrated biologic activity in the ME-344 treatment group supporting further clinical investigation.

-ME-344 has been evaluated in multiple clinical studies, including a multicenter, investigator-initiated, randomized, open-label, clinical trial that evaluated the combination of ME-344 and bevacizumab, (marketed as Avastin®), an anti-angiogenic therapy, in 42 women with early HER2-negative breast cancer.
+ME-344 was previously evaluated in multiple clinical studies, including a multicenter, randomized, open-label, clinical trial that evaluated the combination of ME-344 and bevacizumab an anti-angiogenic therapy, in 42 women with early HER2-negative breast cancer.
 Results the study were published in the November 2019 issue of Clinical Cancer Research.

-The primary objective of the trial was to show proof of ME-344 biologic activity as measured by Ki67 reductions in the presence of the nuclear protein Ki67 (expression of which is strongly associated with tumor cell proliferation and growth) from days 0 to 28 compared to the control group who received bevacizumab alone.
+The primary objective of the trial was to show proof of ME-344 biologic activity as measured by reductions in the nuclear protein Ki67 (expression of which is strongly associated with tumor cell proliferation and growth) compared to the control group who received bevacizumab plus placebo.
 Secondary objectives included determining whether ME-344 biologic activity correlates with vascular normalization.
 The data demonstrate significant biologic activity in the ME-344 treatment group:

 Treatment was generally well tolerated; three grade 3 adverse events of high blood pressure were reported, two in the ME-344 arm and one in the bevacizumab monotherapy arm.